garethtflynn/SocialNetworkApi/README.md

 ## Technology

-The technologies used for this application were: JavaScript, Node, Express, MongoDB, Mongoose, and Moment.
+The technologies used for this application were: JavaScript, Node, Express, MongoDB, and Mongoose.

 ## Usage